ppy/osu-wiki/news/2022-11-01-osumonthly-4.md

 - After twelve editions of the [osu!
 World Cup](/wiki/Tournaments/OWC), the [thirteenth iteration](/wiki/Tournaments/OWC/2022) is underway until the end of November.
 Make sure not to miss the biggest official tournament of the year, the matches of which you can find on the official [twitch channel](https://www.twitch.tv/osulive)!
 - Are you are an osu!taiko mapper and want to show your talent to the whole community by mapping featured artist music?
 Then don't waste a second and take a look at the [osu!taiko Featured Artist Cup](https://osu.ppy.sh/home/news/2022-10-23-osutaiko-featured-artist-cup-3), the biggest osu!taiko mapping showdown of the year!
-- Ephemeral has shared a sneak peek of a new Hush-Hush medal in the [Medal Hunters Discord](https://discord.com/invite/8qpNTs6), this will most likely lead to a new batch of them!
+- [Ephemeral](https://osu.ppy.sh/users/102335) has shared a sneak peek of a new Hush-Hush medal in the [Medal Hunters Discord](https://discord.com/invite/8qpNTs6), this led to some community datamining from which 3 more beatmap pack medals were uncovered!
+This indicates that there is a high possibility of a new batch of medals that will be going live soon!

 ## End word